iceberg-young/so.json/README.md

 [JSON] *is a lightweight, text-based, language-independent data interchange format.*

-This library brings a set of natural API into C++ for playing with JSON data.
+This library brings a natural interface into C++ for playing with JSON data.

 But, why another wheel?